RosettaCommons/demos/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md

 <path_to_Rosetta_directory>/main/source/bin/fixbb.default.linuxgccrelease -in:file:s 1l2y.pdb >log.txt &
 ```

 This will produce the output files 1l2y_0001.pdb and score.sc.
 If you open 1l2y_0001.pdb in a PDB viewer and compare it to the input file, 1l2y.pdb, you'll see that the sequence has changed considerably.
 The rotamers chosen, however, should be interacting with one another reasonably favourably -- that is, there shouldn't be side-chains occupying the same space (clashing), for example.
-Note that the only flag here is the one to specify our input file; that is, we're not passing any options to the fixbb application in this case to control the behaviour of the packer.
+Note that the only command-line option here is the one to specify our input file; that is, we're not passing any options to the fixbb application in this case to control the behaviour of the packer.
 This brings up a very important point:

 > **The default behaviour of the packer is to *design* at every position, allowing every rotamer of each of the 20 canonical amino acids.**